 To create an application-consistent snapshot, the system suspends write requests to ensure the integrity and consistency of data captured in the snapshot.
-You can roll back disks by using application-consistent snapshots without data corruption or loss, which ensures that applications, such as MySQL, start in a consistent state.
-This topic describes how to create application-consistent snapshots for a Linux Elastic Compute Service (ECS) instance on which MySQL is deployed and check whether the snapshots can be used to restore data as expected.
+Using an application-consistent snapshot to restore data helps mitigate the risk of data corruption and loss.
+This ensures that applications, such as MySQL, can start as expected, and data remains in the same state as when the snapshot was created.
+This topic describes how to create application-consistent snapshots for a CentOS 7.9 Elastic Compute Service (ECS) instance with MySQL 8.0, and check whether the snapshots can be used to restore data as expected.

 Prerequisites